bdcuongvn83/weathertrack/README.md

+# Weather Forecast
+24-Hour Weather Forecast by Location with Dynamic Timezone & Google Chart Visualization
-# weathertrack (can search by location name, please change dropdown Timezone according to location first)
+- can search by location name, please change dropdown Timezone according to location first

 https://github.com/user-attachments/assets/db6100d6-068a-4a84-a871-654cb68836a5